-‘Letter drafted by PMO’: Mahua Moitra on Darshan Hiranandani’s claims in ‘cash for query’ row
+‘Letter drafted by PMO’: Mahua Moitra dismisses businessman’s allegations in ‘cash for query’ row

 Dubey cited a letter from advocate Jai Dehadrai, reportedly Moitra’s estranged partner, claiming that he had shared “irrefutable evidence” about the Trinamool Congress MP asking questions in parliament in exchange for cash and gifts.

-On Friday morning, Dehadrai claimed that an attempt was made on the previous day to coerce him into withdrawing his complaint.
+On Friday morning, Dehadrai claimed that an attempt was made on the previous day to coerce him into withdrawing his complaint “in exchange for Henry” – referring to a pet dog over whom he and Moitra are engaged in a custody battle.

 “I flatly refused – will give details to CBI,” Dehadrai added.
 “Messenger is totally innocent - but tells you everything about her.”

 On October 16, the Hiranandani Group said that Dubey’s allegations had “no merit”.
 “We have always been in the business of business and not in the business of politics,” the company’s spokesperson had told The Indian Express a day later.
 “Our group has always worked with the government in the interest of the nation and will continue doing so”.